 We all know that we are living through an extraordinarily challenging time.
 Our life circumstances can be completely different, but we are all experiencing the challenges and obstacles of the past year in profound ways.
 And as we head into the winter season in the northern hemisphere, and as public officials underscore that it will be a difficult season, it may be easy to fall into an uncomfortable pattern of thinking or being.

 So as we head into this winter together, we pulled together eight winter self-care tips to remind you to take care and take comfort.
 Sometimes it feels like we need to do something big to feel better, but often, feeling good and taking care of ourselves happens in the smallest moments imaginable.
 Those moments are about bringing your feet back down to the ground, giving you a sense of calm, and reminding you that you deserve to feel good about yourself.
-So this week, take a moment to try one or two of these suggestions and remind yourself to take this winter.
+So this week, take a moment to try one or two of these winter self-care ideas and remind yourself to take this winter.

 It sounds too simple, but it is one of the best things you can do for yourself: drink water!
 So often we become dehydrated and that snowballs into making choices that may not make us feel great.
 A wonderful way to make sure you’re taking care of yourself is starting the day off on the right foot.
 While you’re still draped in your long kimono robe, wander into the kitchen and fill up a big glass of water.
 Before your coffee or tea or smoothie, drink that big glass of water and start the day off on the right (hydrated) foot.
 It’s a small way to wake your body up, give it the support it needs, and remind yourself to stay hydrated throughout the day.